Everyman (1901 play): Film adaptations

 The Everyman play was first brought to the cinema in 1913 using the Kinemacolor two-color process that projected black-and-white film through red and green filters to produce an early form of color movie.
 Linda Arvidson, a well-known actress who was recently separated from her movie producer husband D.W.
-Griffith, was cast in the title role, as she at the time was the leading lady for Kinemacolor studios.
-Unfortunately, Kinemacolor's parent company in Britain collapsed right after release of the movie, and Arvidson's estranged husband bought out the California operations of Kinemacolor, which included rights to their United States film releases.
+Griffith, was cast in the title role, as she at the time was the leading lady for the Kinemacolor Company of America's studios.
+The Natural Color Kinematograph Company in Britain was defunct in 1914 after they lost the patent for the Kinemacolor process in a lawsuit.
+Consequently, Kinemacolor lost its commercial value.
+Arvidson's estranged husband bought out the California operations of Kinemacolor, which included rights to their United States film releases.
 Griffith's acquisition of the Everyman film meant that distribution was a low priority, and despite the Broadway success of the play, the casting of a high-profile actress, and the novelty of color, the film made little impact.
 Subsequently, Crawley-Maude Features, which was owned by former Everyman leading lady Constance Crawley and her manager Arthur Maude, produced in 1914 their own film adaptation of Everyman, which did little better than the Kinemacolor version.